 - Now extract the files and unlock them.
 Double click the unlock folders to do so.

 - Right click the installation file and run it as administrator again.
 Command Prompt should appear for a few seconds.
 Do not touch your keyboard at this point, unless you know your way around in CMD.

 - The virtual machine should now be set up.
 Open VMware Workstation and you should see the OS listed in the sidebar.
 All that is left is to configure it using an existing Apple ID or a new one.

 - iMessage is an inbuilt feature in Mac OS, so you don’t need to do anything more.
-Just run your Virtual Machine whenever you need to text and use iMessage on PC by launching it from the taskbar at the bottom.
+Just run your Virtual Machine whenever you need to text and use the iMessage app hassle-free on your Windows PC by launching it from the taskbar at the bottom.

 Your Windows PC will thank you for choosing a Virtual Machine over an emulator.
-Trust me; I’ve had two PCs totalled by 2 very commonly recommended Android emulators.
+Trust me; I’ve had two PCs totalled by two very commonly recommended Android emulators.